Description of nucleon transfer reactions at intermediate energies within the impulse picture: Summary and conclusions

 We also investigated the transition matrix distribution of Eq.~\eqref{eq:tmd2} on the $k_d$-$\theta_d$ plot; for clear interpretation we analyzed the results with PWIA.
 At each of $0^\circ$ and $40^\circ$, the relatively large momentum transfer is found to be shared by the deuteron in $^{16}$O and proton in $^{15}$O. As a result, a very high momentum of the bound particle in the nucleus is not needed, on the contrary to the standard DWBA picture.
 These features are found to remain when we use DWIA.

-The anomalously large scaling factor can be attributed to the phase cancellation assumption Eq.~\eqref{eq:tmatphase} for the $p$-$d$ transition amplitude.
-The use of the $p$-$d$ transition amplitude instead of the $p$-$d$ cross section will be desirable.
-The consideration of the three nucleon force in the description of the $p$-$d$ process will also be interesting and important.
-Moreover, the including the contribution from the deuteron in the $0d$ orbital in $^{16}$O will be necessary to draw a conclusion on the description of $^{16}$O$(p, d)^{15}$O with DWIA.
+This result raises a crucial open question as to why the transfer reaction at this intermediate energy is not well described by the present DWIA framework, unlike knockout reactions.
+A potential reason for the significant discrepancy in the DWIA calculation could be the phase cancellation assumption for the $p$-$d$ transition amplitude used in Eq.~\eqref{eq:tmatphase}.
+A more sophisticated treatment of the $p$-$d$ amplitude, as well as the inclusion of contributions from the deuteron in the $0d$ orbital in $^{16}$O, will be necessary to draw a conclusion on the applicability of DWIA to this reaction.

-From a broader perspective, future research will focus on the analysis of transfer reactions at different incident energies and for excited states of the residual nucleus.
-This comprehensive analysis is necessary to further validate and refine the reaction framework and to extend the applicability of DWIA to a wide range of broader nuclear reactions.
+In conclusion, our findings suggest that for the $^{16}$O($p,d$){}$^{15}$O reaction at 200~MeV, the DWBA provides a more accurate description of the experimental data.
+This motivates the need for more systematic investigations to clarify the conditions, such as higher incident energies, larger momentum transfers, or different nuclear targets (e.g. Lithium isotopes), under which the DWIA might become a better approach for transfer reactions.
+Such comprehensive studies are essential to delineate the applicability of these two fundamental reaction mechanisms.